Why Your New Appliance Will Not Be Repaired (Issues / Problems)

 "Hi Steve, I often revisit your site, to see what the most reliable brands are in various appliances.
 We’re a Whirlpool and WP brands family.
 Our microwave was recently replaced and we felt forced to stick with GE based on the fact we wanted it to fit properly into our cabinet, especially buying online.
 However, we purchased a Whirlpool French door refrigerator four and a half years ago.
 Unfortunately, the ice maker stopped producing ice and after a few service calls, it’s been decided we have a slow coolant leak in the line somewhere.
 The estimated repair cost of $700-$800 was not worth fixing and our refrigerator is still cooling and freezing quite well, just not enough to produce ice."

-In this article, you will learn why appliance service is so bad, why it will become even worse, and how you can protect yourself.
+In this article, you will learn why appliance service is so bad, why it will worsen, and how to protect yourself.

 The most stressful job in this company is service management.
 I held that job when we started in 1994.

-Back then, it was 5 of us.
-Now it's 90 plus people in parts, management, fleet, and inventory specialists supporting 35 service techs.
+Back then, it was five of us.
+Now we have over 90 people in parts, management, fleet, and inventory specialists supporting 30-35 service technicians.

 Most appliance stores do not offer any service.
 Of all the big box stores, only Sears still has in-home service.